Range Rover Velar Review 2024

 That means at the lower end of the range the Velar competes with other sleek, premium coupe SUVs, such as the entry-level Porsche Macan, and the flagship versions of both the BMW X4 and Mercedes GLC Coupe.

 The Range Rover Velar certainly doesn't feel as sporty as the Porsche to drive, but the British car is lavishly appointed inside when compared with either the BMW or Mercedes.
-If you're after a thrilling experience at the wheel, Alfa Romeo's racy Stelvio Quadrifoglio could be worth a look, as this 510PS model uncuts the V8-powered Velar by £15k.
+If you're after a thrilling experience at the wheel, Alfa Romeo's racy Stelvio Quadrifoglio could be worth a look, as this 510PS model is a performance thriller.

 Comfort and design: Range Rover Velar interior

 "Just like its show-stopping exterior, the cabin of the Velar has been designed to impress.
-It has a rotary gear selector that rises from the centre console when you start it up, a two-tone finish for the broad dash and seat upholstery, and beautifully integrated tech.
-It looks impeccably modern and very luxurious, and suits the car."
+A two-tone finish for the broad dash and seat upholstery, and beautifully integrated tech look impeccably modern and very luxurious."

 As you would expect from a proper SUV, the driving position of the Range Rover Velar gives a lofty view ahead, and getting settled into your preferred posture is easy.
-Standard models have a wide range of (manual) adjustment to the seats and steering wheel, while S and SE cars allow you to fine-tune things electrically, including extra lumbar support.
+Standard models have a wide range of electric adjustment to the seats (though this was done manually on earlier base versions) and steering wheel.
+The top Autobiography model has even more scope for adjustment and a massaging function.

-The Range Rover Velar is a lovely environment to travel in, whether you're just popping to the supermarket to pick up the weekly shop, or crossing continents escaping to your mountain chalet and the overall impression is really upmarket.
+The Range Rover Velar is a lovely environment to travel in, whether you're just popping to the supermarket to pick up the weekly shop, or crossing continents to your mountain chalet - the overall impression is really upmarket.

 Posher trims on the Velar have stitched leather panels covering the wide dash and some sections of the doors, with bright metal pedals and gearshift paddles, but even the standard Velar feels luxurious and suitably well-appointed.